 Home office or home business?

-Your landlord can give you notice if they want to work from home in your unit.
-This includes situations like working remotely for an employer or running a one-person business like day trading.
-But your landlord cannot evict you to run a business where customers or other employees come to the space — like a hair salon, daycare or massage practice.
+Your landlord can give you notice if they want to work from home in your unit, like working remotely.
+What if they run a business where customers or other employees come to the space — like a hair salon or daycare?
 That counts as commercial use and requires a different type of eviction.

-“My landlord mentioned that my rent was going up by $300.
-I knew that wasn't legal so I told them so on the spot.
-A week later, I got an eviction notice.
-He said their son needed to move in.
-Something didn't feel right.
-From what I remember, his son was a bigshot property developer.
+“My landlord tried to increase my rent by $300.
+I knew that wasn't legal so I told them so.
+A week later, I got an eviction notice saying their son was moving in.
+I knew his son was a bigshot property developer.
 I doubt he wanted to move into my small apartment.
-I decided to dispute it.
-At the hearing, the landlord couldn't answer basic questions about his son’s moving plans.
+I disputed the notice.
+The landlord couldn't answer basic questions about his son’s moving plans.
 The arbitrator cancelled the eviction.
 Turns out the whole thing was a lie.
 I'm so glad I followed my gut."

 The law says your landlord must be acting in good faith.
 That means they are being honest about how they plan to use the rental unit.
 They can't have a hidden reason for evicting you, like wanting to rent the unit for more money.